-This allows us to hypothesize that a function of the extreme case is imagery enhancement- wherein the case makes it easier to distinguish and discern the direction of forces.
+This allows us to hypothesize that a function of the extreme case is imagery enhancement-wherein the case makes it easier to distinguish and discern the direction of forces.
 This is a different role for the extreme case than simply 'adding a new data point', as might be the case with inputting a zero value into a mathematical function to find an 'easy' data point.

-North Pole/Equator imagery (gravity transcript).
+North Pole/Equator-imagery.

-As mentioned earlier, there was evidence for conceptual change for S4.
-His arguments on Day 1 of the discussion and early on Day 2 supported the idea that the rotation of the Earth is a part of gravity and is something that "can hold you."
+As mentioned earlier there was evidence for conceptual change for S4.
+His arguments on Day 1 and early on Day 2 of the discussion supported the idea that the rotation of the Earth is a part of gravity and is something that "can hold you."
 By the end of the second day, his arguments have changed.
-We take a look at imagery indicators in episodes that bracket this change.
-The first is a statement he made early in the first day of the discussion, in which he introduced rotation of the Earth as a variable to be considered.
-His gestures give evidence for dynamic imagery.
+Here we take a look at imagery indicators in episodes that bracket this change.
+Consider a statement he made early on in the first day of the discussion, in which he introduced rotation of the Earth as a variable to be considered.
+Gesture observations are in italics.

-17 S4: I might be all messed up from reading too many science fiction novels but I thought that gravity [G-M]- when the Earth spins on its [G-S] axis the- I don't know [G-M] how but [G-M] somehow the fact that it spins causes a lot of the [G-F] main force of gravity.
-I agree with [another student] in that everything is [G-F] pulling on each other, but I think that that's not enough gravity.
-For instance, when you go to other planets that aren't spinning as fast, or that are smaller masses, there's not as much of a [G-F] pull.
+17 S4: I might be all messed up from reading too many science fiction novels but I thought that gravity [rotates hands around each other]- when the Earth spins on its [hands at different heights, points forefingers toward each other as though touching the poles of a globe about 4 inches in diameter] axis the- I don't know [twists right hand as though screwing in a light bulb] how but [traces horizontal circle in the air] somehow the fact that it spins causes a lot of the [brings hand downward emphatically] main force of gravity.
+I agree with [another student] in that everything is [with fingers of both hands curled, moves them in opposition to each other, similar to milking a cow] pulling on each other, but I think that that's not enough gravity.
+For instance, when you go to other planets that aren't spinning as fast, or that are smaller masses, there's not as much of a [moves right hand twice in an indistinct, side-to-side gesture] pull.

-At the beginning of the second day, when another student suggested that how far one is from the center of the Earth would have an effect on how much one would weigh, S4 indicates that he still believes the rotation of the Earth is an important factor in gravity:
+At the beginning of the second day, when another student suggests that how far one is from the center of the Earth would have an effect on how much one would weigh, S4 indicates that he still believes the rotation of the Earth is an important factor in gravity:

 143 S4: "I think how far you are from the poles has more to do with it.
-I mean, I think if you're talking about really big distances then how far [garbled], but I think the Earth is pretty [G-S] normal."
+I mean, I think if you're talking about really big distances then how far [garbled], but I think the Earth is pretty [gesture indicating a round shape] normal."

-Lines 144-163 were discussed above.
-The teacher asks the class to "give a little bit of thought about what [S4] is saying" and recasts S4's statement as an extreme case.
+In lines 144-163, the teacher asks the class to "give a little bit of thought about what [S4] is saying" and recasts S4's statement as an extreme case.
 He invites the students to imagine a person standing right next to the North Pole and rotating around it with the Earth's daily rotation, and someone else standing on the equator.
 Soon after, S4's reasoning changes.
 We suggest that his depiction of the spatial orientation of the forces has also changed, as revealed through both words and gesture.
-The fact that in Line 182 he uses terms such as "throwing you left" indicates that he is now ready to consider rotational forces operating in a different direction.
+The fact that in Line 182, he uses terms such as "throwing you left" indicates that he is now ready to consider rotational forces operating in a different direction.